danterolle/tilf/README.md

   - Real-time preview in a side dock (you can move it wherever you want)
 - Import/Export:
   - Open PNG, JPEG/JPG, BMP
   - Export to PNG (with or without transparency), JPEG/JPG, BMP

-- Handy details:
+### Handy details:
   - Hold Shift while drawing rectangles/ellipses to constrain to squares/circles
   - Grid is shown when zoom (cell size) is at least 4
+  - Clicking a pixel with the foreground color switches to drawing with the background color.
+Otherwise, the foreground color is used.
+Holding down Alt or Option forces the use of the background color.

 ## Requirements